L2BEAT Bridges is a work in progress. You might find incomplete research or inconsistent naming. Join our discord to suggest improvements!

 Note: This section requires more research and might not present accurate information.

 Validators on the Polygon network watch for events on Ethereum and when they see that tokens have been locked they mint new tokens on Polygon.
-Every 30 minutes validators submit new Polygon state checkpoints to the Ethereum smart contracts.
+Validators periodically submit new Polygon state checkpoints to the Ethereum smart contracts.
 To withdraw tokens users need to present a merkle proof of a burn event that is verified against the checkpoints.

 • Users can be censored if validators on Polygon decide to not mint tokens after observing an event on Ethereum (CRITICAL).